firesidefiction/firesidefiction.github.io/docs/README.md

 The `layout` parameter is **required**.
 It tells Jekyll what this document should look like.
 Only one of three values are allowed: `story` for fiction, `post` for news items, `article` for nonfiction, and `book` for book promo pages.

-##### `title:  The Title of The Thing`
+##### `title:  "The Title of The Thing"`
 The `title` parameter is **required**.
 It tells Jekyll what the display title of the content should be.
-This parameter allows free-form text. _(The only exception is colons.
-Since YAML uses colons for its notation, if we need a colon in our text, we need to escape it as `&#58`, or consider using something else, like an em dash.)_
+This parameter allows free-form text.
+In order for all characters to read properly, the text of the title *must* be surrounded by double quotes.

 ##### `author: Author Name`
 The `author` parameter is **required**.
 It tells Jekyll who wrote the thing.